 - The utility of maintaining the condition and the burden of eliminating or reducing the risk is slight in comparison to the risk involved to the children;

 - The landowner or possessor fails to exercise reasonable care to eliminate the danger or otherwise protect the children.

 Application of the Attractive Nuisance Doctrine

-Generally, the Courts look to the age and mental ability of the individual child in question to determine if the child is able to appreciate the danger and whether any steps taken by the land owner to prevent the harm were reasonable.
-For example, a “dangerous undertow – do not swim sign” may be sufficient to warn a a teenager, but a not a three-year-old.
-Thus, the land owner must take into account the age and understanding of the potential trespasser.
+Generally, the Courts look to the age and mental ability of the individual child in question to determine if the child is able to appreciate the danger and whether any steps taken by the landowner to prevent the harm were reasonable.
+For example, a “dangerous undertow – do not swim sign” may be sufficient to warn a teenager, but not a three-year-old.
+Thus, the landowner must take into account the age and understanding of the potential trespasser.
 Furthermore, by statute, the Texas legislature limits the attractive nuisance doctrine to children 16 and under.